-A combination of education, and teacher experience that meets State of MN State Human Services Licensing Act, Rule3 (9503.0033) requirements for Assistant Child Care Teacher, such as high school diploma or eqiivalent, at least 12 quarter credits (8 semester credits) in early childhoo education from an accredited post-secondary school, and 2,080 hours as an aide or intern. https://www.revisor.mn.gov/rules/9503.0033 for additional qualifications.
+A combination of education, and teacher experience that meets State of MN State Human Services Licensing Act, Rule 3 (9503.0033) requirements for Assistant Child Care Teacher, such as a high school diploma or the equivalent, at least 12 quarter credits (8 semester credits) in early childhood education from an accredited post-secondary school, and 2,080 hours as an aide or intern. https://www.revisor.mn.gov/rules/9503.0033/ for additional qualifications.

-Have or be willing to obtain within 90 days 8 hours approved first aid training and infants CPR
+Have or be willing to obtain within 90 days 8 hours approved first aid training and Infant CPR.

 Demonstrated ability to work effectively with children and families from all backgrounds and identities.

-Pass background fingerprint study and reference verification that meets the requirements of the State of MN State Human Services Licening Act, Rule 11.
+Pass background fingerprint study and reference verification that meets requirements of State of MN State Human Services Licensing Act, Rule 11.

-Must be able to repeatedly perform each of the folloing:
+Must be able to repeatedly perform each of the following:

-Physically supervise young children, protecting and preventing hard to them.
+Physically supervise young children, protecting and preventing harm to them.

 Immediately respond to emergency situations.

-Bend, stoop, stand, reach,squat, sit (on floor and/or child sized chairs).
+Bend, stoop, stand, reach, squat, sit (on floor and/or child size chairs).